How do I apply for Water/Sewer Services?

 Lawrenceville Borough residents must use Real Disposal in Mansfield for household trash and recycling pickup.
 Customers may pay a monthly fee or pay per bag, using designated stickers.
-Stickers may be purchased at the Borough Office, Rogers Hometown Market, and the Pump ‘n’ Pantry; the cost is $2.00 each or $10.00 for a sheet of five.
+Stickers may be purchased at the Borough Office and The Dandy.
+The cost is $2.00 each or $10.00 for a sheet of five.
 New customers must also contact Real Disposal prior to first pickup to add their names to the pickup list.

 Real Disposal picks up recycling at customers’ homes on the first Friday of each month.
 Recyclables must be separated and packaged according to Real’s guidelines: flyers containing these guidelines are available at the Borough office.
 In addition, large recycling containers are available 24/7/365 in the Borough Office parking lot.
 There are containers for corrugated cardboard, #1 and #2 plastics, newspapers/magazines, metal cans, and clear glass: instructions are clearly posted on the exterior of each section.
 If you have any questions, please contact Real Disposal at (570) 662-3818.